Valentine's Day: India

 In ancient India, there was a tradition of adoring Kamadeva, the lord of love – exemplified by the erotic carvings in the Khajuraho Group of Monuments and by the writing of the Kamasutra.
 This tradition was lost around the Middle Ages, when Kamadeva was no longer celebrated, and public displays of sexual affection became frowned upon.
 This repression of public affections began to loosen in the 1990s.

 Valentine's Day celebrations did not catch on in India until around 1992.
 It was spread due to the programs in commercial TV channels, such as MTV, dedicated radio programs, and love letter competitions, in addition to an economical liberalization that allowed the explosion of the valentine card industry.
 The celebration has caused a sharp change on how people have been displaying their affection in public since the Middle Ages.

-On a 2018 online survey, it was found that 68% of the respondents do not wish to celebrate Valentine's Day.
+On a 2018 online survey, it was found that 68% of the respondents did not wish to celebrate Valentine's Day.
 It can be also observed that different religious groups, including Hindu, Muslim and Christian people of India do not support Valentine's Day.

 In modern times, Hindu and Islamic traditionalists have considered the holiday to be cultural contamination from the West, a result of globalization in India.
 Shiv Sena and the Sangh Parivar have asked their followers to shun the holiday and the "public admission of love" because of them being "alien to Indian culture".
 Although these protests are organized by political elites, the protesters themselves are middle-class Hindu men who fear that the globalization will destroy the traditions in their society: arranged marriages, Hindu joint families, full-time mothers, etc. Despite these obstacles, Valentine's Day is becoming increasingly popular in India.